 The Fairness in Apartment Rental Expenses (FARE) Act makes broker fees the responsibility of the party who hires the broker — which, in most cases, is the landlord.
 It requires landlords or their brokers to disclose and advertise any fees a tenant must pay on their rental listings and in rental agreements, or else risk a penalty, including fines and risk of lawsuit.
 It also gives renters the choice of hiring a broker to represent them, and ensures tenants aren’t forced to pay a broker fee as a condition of signing a lease agreement.

-When will the FARE Act be implemented?
+When will the FARE Act go into effect?

 At this time, the FARE Act has been passed by the City Council, but has not yet been enacted into law.